uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 ## Secrets

 Terraform reads the secrets from a yml file stored in a private s3 bucket.
-These are then used to populate the aws ssm parameter store and these in turm are used to set the environment variables in the jenkins container.
+These are then used to populate the aws ssm parameter store and these in turn are used to set the environment variables in the jenkins container.

 Other projects would then use these environment variables when they need something from the secret store.
 This gives us a single source of truth for the secrets and means that the configuration in this or any other repo doesn't need any secrets in it.

+When you update this file, make sure it is uploaded with the `Content-Type` metadata value set to `text/plain`.
+Terraform can only parse plain text data sources.

 ## Deploying